andyrosty/diet_fitness/docs/DOCKER_USAGE.md

-# Docker Setup for Diet Fitness Application
+# Docker Usage Guide for Diet Fitness Application

 This document explains how to use Docker to build and run the Diet Fitness application.
+For initial setup instructions, please refer to [DOCKER_SETUP.md](DOCKER_SETUP.md).

 ## Prerequisites